Trump, Biden go on offense in states they’re trying to flip | Federal News Network

 Trump’s visit to the state is part of an aggressive schedule of campaign events, where he has leaned heavily into fear tactics.

+Trump attends church far less often but has drawn strong support from white Evangelical leaders and frequently hosts groups of pastors at the White House.
+Trump often goes to the Church of Bethesda-By-The Sea near Mar-a-Lago in Florida for major holidays, including Easter, and he attended a Christmas Eve service last year at Family Church in West Palm Beach before the onset of the pandemic.

+If elected, Biden would be only the second Roman Catholic president in U.S. history and first since John F. Kennedy.
+The former vice president speaks frequently about his faith and its importance in his life.

-___ Miller reported from Washington and Weissert from Wilmington, Delaware.
-Brian Slodysko in Washington contributed to this report.
+___ Slodysko reported from Washington and Weissert from Durham, North Carolina.
+Associated Press Writer Elana Schor in Washington contributed to this report.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.